 Small Business Innovative Research, Small Business Technology Transfer, Cooperative Research and Development Agreements, and Patent License Agreements are all examples of Technology Transfer.

-Want to learn more or have questions about doing business with the CCDC C5ISR Center?
+Want to learn more or have questions about doing business with the DEVCOM C5ISR Center?
 Contact us.

 According to the SBIR/STTR website, "the Small Business Innovation Research (SBIR) program is a highly competitive program that encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that has the potential for commercialization," and "the Small Business Technology Transfer (STTR) is another program that expands funding opportunities in the federal innovation research and development (R&D) arena."
 More information about applying can be found on the SBIR/STTR website.